Thomas Browne: Later life and knighthood

-In Religio Medici, Browne confirmed his belief, in accordance with the vast majority of seventeenth century European society, in the existence of angels and witchcraft.
-He attended the 1662 Bury St Edmunds witch trial, where his citation of a similar trial in Denmark may have influenced the jury's minds of the guilt of two accused women, who were subsequently executed for witchcraft.
+Browne believed in the existence of angels and witchcraft.
+He attended the 1662 Bury St Edmunds witch trial, where his citation of a similar trial in Denmark may have influenced the jury's minds concerning two accused women, who were later found guilty of witchcraft.

-In 1671 King Charles II, accompanied by the Court, visited Norwich.
-The courtier John Evelyn, who had occasionally corresponded with Browne, took good use of the royal visit to call upon "the learned doctor" of European fame and wrote of his visit, "His whole house and garden is a paradise and Cabinet of rarities and that of the best collection, amongst Medails, books, Plants, natural things".
+In November 1671, King Charles II, accompanied by his Court, visited Norwich.
+The courtier John Evelyn, who had occasionally corresponded with Browne, made good use of the royal visit to call upon "the learned doctor" of European fame and wrote of his visit, recording that "his whole house and garden is a paradise and Cabinet of rarities and that of the best collection, amongst Medails, books, Plants, natural things".
 During his visit, Charles visited Browne's home.
 A banquet was held in St Andrew's Hall for the royal visit.
 Obliged to honour a notable local, the name of the Mayor of Norwich was proposed to the King for knighthood.
 The Mayor, however, declined the honour and proposed Browne's name instead.